jourdanrodrigues/bare-django-repo/docs/OLD_APP.md

 Lets get it started... :slightly_smiling_face:

-1. In the app directory, copy everything there to a directory called `backup` then remove everything but the Apache directory;
+1. In the app directory, copy everything there to a directory called `backups`, then remove everything but the Apache directory;

 > An empty `.env` file will be created here, but you can touch and fill it